Zeex/samp-server-cli/README.md

 Installation
 ------------

-Use pip to install a stable version from Python package repository:
+Use pip to install a stable version from the Python Package Index:

 ```sh
 sudo pip intall samp-server-cli